humdrum-tools/humdrum-documentation/guide/ch25/index.md

 In musical circumstances, we are aware that not all notes are equally important.
 Some notes are more perceptually more noticeable.
-The effectiveness of both **correl** and **simil** can be increased significantly if we first \"filter\" our data \-- selecting only the most important \-- s of data for consideration.
+The effectiveness of both **correl** and **simil** can be increased significantly if we first "filter" our data \-- selecting only the most important \-- s of data for consideration.
 The **accent** command implements a sophisticated model of the perceptual salience or noticeability for various pitches.
 The